zeddstech/bnb-eth-wallet-drainer/README.md

 This script will let you drain BUSD from the targets address

+This is a free community code that anyone can audit or edit with pull request and works as designed

 go to https://www.netlify.com/ to host or host it on a regular site

 Deploy steps